awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIItemCRUD.md

 The `updateItem` method of a `Table` object can update existing attribute values, add new attributes, or delete attributes from an existing item\.

 The `updateItem` method behaves as follows:
-+ If an item does not exist \(no item in the table with the specified primary key\), `updateItem` adds a new item to the table
++ If an item does not exist \(no item in the table with the specified primary key\), `updateItem` adds a new item to the table\.
-+ If an item exists, `updateItem` performs the update as specified by the `UpdateExpression` parameter:
++ If an item exists, `updateItem` performs the update as specified by the `UpdateExpression` parameter\.

 **Note**
 It is also possible to "update" an item using `putItem`\.
-For example, if you call `putItem` to add an item to the table, but there is already an item with the specified primary key, `putItem` will replace the entire item\.
-If there are attributes in the existing item that are not specified in the input, `putItem` will remove those attributes from the item\.
+For example, if you call `putItem` to add an item to the table, but there is already an item with the specified primary key, `putItem` replaces the entire item\.
+If there are attributes in the existing item that are not specified in the input, `putItem` removes those attributes from the item\.
 In general, we recommend that you use `updateItem` whenever you want to modify any item attributes\.
-The `updateItem` method will only modify the item attributes that you specify in the input, and the other attributes in the item will remain unchanged\.
+The `updateItem` method only modifies the item attributes that you specify in the input, and the other attributes in the item remain unchanged\.

 Follow these steps:

-1. Create an instance of the `Table` class to represent the table you want to work with\.
+1. Create an instance of the `Table` class to represent the table that you want to work with\.

 1. Call the `updateTable` method of the `Table` instance\.
 You must specify the primary key of the item that you want to retrieve, along with an `UpdateExpression` that describes the attributes to modify and how to modify them\.

-The following Java code snippet demonstrates the preceding tasks\.
-The snippet updates a book item in the ProductCatalog table\.
-It adds a new author to the set of Authors and deletes the existing ISBN attribute\.
+The following Java code example demonstrates the preceding tasks\.
+The code updates a book item in the `ProductCatalog` table\.
+It adds a new author to the set of `Authors` and deletes the existing `ISBN` attribute\.
 It also reduces the price by one\.

 An `ExpressionAttributeValues` map is used in the `UpdateExpression`\.
-The placeholders `:val1` and `:val2` will be replaced at runtime with the actual values for Authors and Price\.
+The placeholders `:val1` and `:val2` are replaced at runtime with the actual values for `Authors` and `Price`\.

 ```
 AmazonDynamoDB client = AmazonDynamoDBClientBuilder.standard().build();